Edible Marshmallow Fluff Slime (No-Cook Recipe!)

 Note: It’s very important that you do these steps in order.
 If you add the marshmallow fluff to the bowl before the cornstarch and sugar, it will stick to the bowl and you’ll have a difficult time mixing it in.

-If you want to add colour to your slime, pour a few drops of food colouring onto the marshmallow fluff before moving on to the next step.
+If you want to add color to your slime, pour a few drops of food coloring onto the marshmallow fluff before moving on to the next step.
 (I decided to skip this step for the purposes of this article.)

 4. Stir Mixture